Academic Catalog

 Solve individual and group preliminary design projects.

-Prerequisites: MAT 150 or MAT 140 or MAT 151.
+Prerequisites: MAT 151.
 Appropriate placement test scores may be accepted.

 3 Credits2 Weekly Lecture Hours